uucidl/schismtracker/docs/configuration.md

 This defines the sample format used by the disk writer – for exporting to .wav/.aiff *and* internal pattern-to-sample rendering.

+#### 4/3 fullscreen

+    [Video]
+    fullscreen43=1

+This setting will cause the interface (which is 16:9 natively) to be scaled to a 4:3 rectangle when in fullscreen mode.
+In the age of Impulse Tracker, most people had 4:3 monitors, so this will be closer to how the interface was designed to look.

 ## Hook functions

 Schism Tracker can run custom scripts on startup, exit, and upon completion of